orbeon/orbeon-forms-doc/form-runner/api/persistence/custom-persistence-providers.md

         - for a form definition
         - not for an attachment
         - the form name is not `library`
-    - this value is obtained by the persistence proxy by calling `HEAD` or `GET` on the provider before calling `PUT`
 - provider features as configured via properties
     - `Orbeon-Datasource`
         - JDBC datasource identifier